hvak/Chesapeake/README.md

 # Chesapeake
-Chesapeake - A REPRAP 3D printer made from DVD drives
+A simple GCode sender for Chesapeake, my reprap 3D printer made from DVD drives.